 As Hugh McQuaid reported on CTNewsJunkie, Penrose asked the audience—a room packed full of lawyers and law school students—how many of them felt the legislative and judicial responses to gun violence have been effective.
 Not a single hand went up.

 “I think I’m in agreement with you and, unfortunately, drastic times require drastic measures,” Penrose said. “. . . .
 I think the Second Amendment is misunderstood and I think it’s time today, in our drastic measures, to repeal and replace that Second Amendment.”

 Rather than applying the amendment to all states, Penrose recommended striking the provision to enable individual states greater discretion in determining their own gun policies.

 Penrose said she advocates redrafting the entire U.S. Constitution when she teaches constitutional law courses.
 She said American life has changed drastically since the 18th Century when the Constitution was adopted.

 “Why do we keep such an allegiance to a constitution that was driven by 18th Century concerns?
 How many of you recognize that the main concern of the 18th Century was a standing army?
 That’s what motivated the Second Amendment: fear of a standing army,” she said (McQuaid, 2013).

-My retort is simple and can be summed up in two words.
-No and wrong.
-In future articles, you will clearly see that we face the same concerns today as our Founders faced in the 18th century.
+My retort is simple and can be summed up in two words—no and wrong.
+In future articles, you will see that we face the same concerns today as our Founders in the 18th Century.
 If you have read much of my work already, you may already know that history repeats itself and that this repetition may be largely due to the fact that most people forget and let their guard down.